Tag: presentation psychology

 Notice what’s missing from this list: “I need time to carefully weigh the merits of your proposal.”
 That’s what we want to believe.
 It’s rarely what’s happening.

-Join the Executive Buy-In System →
+Explore the Buy-In System on Maven →

 The Five Hidden Reasons Executives Stall